Background compaction

 The chunk flushed to the disk ends up in Eden.
 It usually contains keys from the entire tablet range and can't be attributed to a particular partition.
 The partitioning process takes one or more chunks from Eden, merges them, splits the data into partitions, and places one chunk into each partition.
 If there are many small chunks in Eden, it will first run compaction and merge them.

-For example, let's say a node serves several tablets of a large table.
-Since there are many tablets and the memory is shared, the dynamic store size in each tablet will amount to tens of megabytes.
+Small chunks make the system less efficient.
+The first reason for this is overhead costs.
+The second reason is write amplification.
+Suppose a node serves several tablets of a large table.
+Since there are many tablets and the memory is shared, the dynamic store size in each tablet will be tens of megabytes, which is rather small.
 If there are 100 partitions in a tablet, the chunk size in each of them will be less than one megabyte after partitioning.
 If you increase the minimum allowable Eden size at which partitioning starts, larger chunks will be flushed to partitions at the cost of the increased overlapping store count.

 Compaction